Swapsonone10/Road-Accident-Dashboard-MS-Excel/README.md

 ## Project Name: Road Accident Dashboard

-## Project Description:
+## Project Description :
 This project creates a road accident dashboard for the years 2021 and 2022.
 The dashboard provides insights into the number of casualties, the types of vehicles ivolved in accidents, and the time of day when accidents are most likely to happen.

-## Project Goals:
+## Project Goals :
-Clients want to create a road accident dashboard for the years 2021 and 2022 so that they can have insight into the requirements:
+Clients want to create a road accident dashboard for the years 2021 and 2022 so that they can have insight into the requirements :

 ✅ Total Casualties took place after the accident